The Latest: Vietnam imposes strict lockdown in southern city - NewsBreak

 The Latest: Vietnam imposes strict lockdown in southern city

-HANOI, Vietnam — (AP) — Vietnam’s largest metropolis, Ho Chi Minh City, began a strict lockdown on Monday in an attempt to curb its worst coronavirus outbreak, a day before U.S Vice President Kamala Harris arrives in the country on a state visit.
+Vietnam’s largest metropolis, Ho Chi Minh City began a strict lockdown on Monday in an attempt to curb its worst coronavirus outbreak, a day before U.S Vice President Kamala Harris arrives in the country on a state visit.

 People in high-risk districts are not allowed to leave home under the tight restrictions, which will remain in effect for at least two weeks.
 The city said it has mobilized police and army troops to monitor the lockdown and to deliver food as other necessities to each household.